Washingtonia filifera var. robusta: Maintenance

-Like the related W. filifera, W. robusta does not drop its older leaves but retains them firmly attached to the trunk as it grows.
+W. filifera var. robusta does not drop its older leaves but retains them firmly attached to the trunk as it grows.
 This is referred to as the beard or skirt of the tree.
 When growing in the wild, the tree's large, heavy skirt is a great asset for wasps, rats, mice, scorpions, birds, spiders, and other small animals, who can use the complex environment as a nest and habitat similar to the way small fish and invertebrates nest in a coral reef.
 However, in the context of a hotel, golf course or home, the proliferation of small animals can become a nuisance to human property owners.
-For this reason, when W. robusta is cultivated, its skirt of heavy, dry, dead leaves is typically cut ("trimming"), and then the leaf bases are removed to give the trunk a relatively smooth, uniform appearance ("skinning") by arborists.
+For this reason, when W. filifera var. robusta is cultivated, its skirt of heavy, dry, dead leaves is typically cut ("trimming"), and then the leaf bases are removed to give the trunk a relatively smooth, uniform appearance ("skinning") by arborists.
 Due to the tree's great height, and the extreme weight of the skirt, this process has been extremely dangerous and potentially lethal to arborists.
-As a result, the California Department of Public Health developed a series of reports and training materials to prevent accidents while trimming tall skirt-bearing palms such as W. robusta.
+As a result, the California Department of Public Health developed a series of reports and training materials to prevent accidents while trimming tall skirt-bearing palms such as W. filifera var. robusta.